basavaprabhuani/basavaprabhuani.github.io/notes.md

 So although the HTML links to /assets/main.css, the source of truth is main.scss in the root-level assets/ folder.

 ✅ You only ever need to edit main.scss — Jekyll takes care of the rest.

+-   Use (class="content-link") to add links in posts/pages because the formatting for manually-added links is different.